-Russian Lawyer: Donald Trump Jr. Wanted Dirt On DNC ‘So Badly’
+Russian Lawyer: Donald Trump Jr. Wanted Dirt on DNC ‘So Badly’

 Last summer, Donald Trump Jr. took a meeting with a Kremlin-connected lawyer on the understanding that she would provide compromising information about Hillary Clinton and the Democratic National Committee.
-He invited Jared Kushner and then-campaign manager Paul Manafort to tag along.
-But then, said lawyer just talked his ear off about the outrages of the Magnitsky Act, which had imposed sanctions on (wrongfully accused, in her humble opinion) Russian human rights violators, like her client.
+Trump Jr. invited Jared Kushner and then–campaign manager Paul Manafort to tag along.
+But then, said lawyer just talked his ear off about the outrages of the Magnitsky Act, which had imposed sanctions on (wrongfully accused, in her humble opinion) Russian human-rights violators, like her client.

 That is Trump Jr.’s story, anyway.
-The New York Times’s narrative of the encounter, as of late Monday night, adds a rather significant detail: Before taking the meeting, Trump Jr. was informed that the dirt he would receive from the lawyer was part of a Russian government effort to aid his father’s campaign.
+The New York Times’ narrative of the encounter, as of late Monday night, adds a rather significant detail: Before taking the meeting, Trump Jr. was informed that the dirt he would receive from the lawyer was part of a Russian-government effort to aid his father’s campaign.

 That Times story also revealed that the meeting was arranged by music publicist Rob Goldstone, who represents Russian pop star Emin Agalarov, son of billionaire real-estate developer Aras Agalarov.

 On Tuesday morning, that Russian lawyer added her story to the public record.
 In an interview with NBC News, Natalia Veselnitskaya said that she has been working for years on an effort to undermine the case that triggered U.S. sanctions against her client.
 As part of that research, she discovered “details about a company run by a former U.S. citizen” that she believes has evaded taxes in both Russia and America.
-She also suspects that this company “may also have made donations to the DNC,” in NBC News’s phrasing.
+She also suspects that this company “may also have made donations to the DNC,” in NBC News’ phrasing.

 A bit incongruously, Veselnitskaya claimed that she “never had any damaging or sensitive information about Hillary Clinton.
 It was never my intention to have that.”